oracle/learning-library/developer-library/ords-in-oci/intro/intro.md

 The serverless and elastic architecture of Oracle Functions means there's no infrastructure administration or software administration for you to perform.
 You don't provision or maintain compute instances, and operating system software patches and upgrades are applied automatically.
 Oracle Functions simply ensures your app is highly-available, scalable, secure, and monitored.
 With Oracle Functions, you can write code in Java, Python, Node, Go, and Ruby (and for advanced use cases, bring your own Dockerfile, and Graal VM).
 You can then deploy your code, call it directly or trigger it in response to events, and get billed only for the resources consumed during the execution.

 More about Functions can be found [here](https://docs.oracle.com/en-us/iaas/Content/Functions/Concepts/functionsoverview.htm).

-### About API Gateway

-The API Gateway service enables you to publish APIs with private endpoints that are accessible from within your network, and which you can expose with public IP addresses if you want them to accept internet traffic.
-The endpoints support API validation, request and response transformation, CORS, authentication and authorization, and request limiting.

-Using the API Gateway service, you create one or more API gateways in a regional subnet to process traffic from API clients and route it to back-end services.
-You can use a single API gateway to link multiple back-end services (such as load balancers, compute instances, and Oracle Functions) into a single consolidated API endpoint.

-More about the API Gateway can be found [here](https://docs.oracle.com/en-us/iaas/Content/APIGateway/Concepts/apigatewayoverview.htm).

 ### About Service Connector Hub